-□ No
+□ No [X]

 If yes, please describe the results.
 (250 word limit)

 105. Has your community conducted a network analysis to determine what percentage of bicycling trips can be done entirely on low-stress routes and to identify intersections and corridors that represent significant barriers?